Have you asked yourself: Why Restore Your Old Photographs?

 Are those old photographs faded, stained, missing pieces?
-If that is the case, I can bring your treasured memories to life, By combining the talent of the best artists and my experienced eye your old damaged photo will be transformed into an image that you will enjoy and pass onto your great grand-children.
+If that is the case, I can bring your treasured memories to life. your damaged old photo will be transformed into an image that you will enjoy and pass onto your great-grand-children.
 Scratches, stains, tears, pieces missing, fading, darkening, people, backgrounds or objects will be digitally removed, people can be added.
-Your original will never be altered in any way, shape or form.
+Your original will never be altered in any way, shape, or form.

 Before any digital restoration can be performed, the original photo (or film negative) needs to be scanned.
-This step is critical, since it ultimately determines your restoration’s potential.
-Needless to say, we use the best scanning equipment available.
+This step is critical since it ultimately determines the restoration’s potential.
+I use the best scanning equipment available.

-Some people seem to think they can do photo restoration work because they have photoshop and a scanner.
-Sorry it doesn’t work that way.
+Some people seem to think they can do photo restoration work because they have photoshop and a scanner that is part of their printer.
+Sorry it does not work that way.
 Good photo restoration work requires great skills, state of the art equipment and many hours and patience.
-Be careful with whom you trust your memories too.

 A good restoration work begins with a good scan.
 Note the difference between both images.
 The one on the left was scanned with the scanner that comes with a printer.
 The one on the right, that has much more detail and is sharper, was scanned with a professional scanner.

 The way the background has been handled is another way to differentiate a bad from a good restoration.
-You can tell that it is not a good restoration work when you find areas (specially in the background) that have been duplicated.
+You can tell that it is a bad restoration work when you find areas (especially in the background) that have been duplicated.
 I have circled with different color each area that has been duplicated.

 You really get what you pay for!

-Once the photo is restored, I suggest to have copies made to add one more layer of protection to your memories.
+Once the photo is restored, I suggest having copies made to add one more layer of protection to your memories.
 (There is information about digital files in the page “Preserving photos”)

 Please give me a call at 412-418-4207 to schedule an appointment to get an estimate of what it will cost to bringing back to life the photos of your ancestors.